Madame Alexander Dolls High Quality Images of Beauty...

 A "glass" counter to display her undergarments and girdles are a project for the future.

 will have to expand to the mezzanine to accommodate more

 here to return to the Top

 Click here to return to the Antique Doll Advisors Home Page

-eBay is a great wedsite for "value" information about dolls, or most anything else for that matter--however, in order to see what something has sold for, registration is required, so if you are looking for past sales of any particular doll, please register
+eBay is an excellent website for "value" information about dolls, or most anything else for that matter--however, to see what something has sold for, registration is required, so if you are looking for past sales of any particular doll, please register.